 Unilever developed a pizza vending machine that bakes fresh made pies in under 3 minutes.
 While I’m sure it’s not as good as going to a pizzeria, I’d love to the option of having pizza right now.

 Mail encryption has always been something I’ve wanted to do, but avoided because I didn’t have a seamless way to encrypt and sign my messages.
-After reading comments by Donald Kerr, Principal Deputy Director or national intelligence, where he says that american citizens need to understand that privacy means the government and businesses protecting their information, I set about taking matters into my own hands once again.
+After reading comments by Donald Kerr, Principal Deputy Director or national intelligence, where he says that american citizens need to understand that privacy means the government and businesses protecting their information, of course if you have a business, wondering which states that do not have income tax can be useful to run it successfully.

 Luckily, I’ve been using Mail.app on my Macbook as my primary mail application for some time, and I found this article on setting up the GPGMail.
 The instructions there work almost flawlessly despite being over 5 years old.
 I’m still contemplating an eloquent way to start the entropy daemon to start on startup, and GPGMail doesn’t work with Leopard yet, but should be up in a few days according to the author.